ateichelman/literate-eureka/SubscriptionBackend/readme.md

-# Docsim Subscriber DB
+# DB

-Used by the Docsim Subscriber service to store subscriptions and send subscription alerts.
+Used by the some service to store subscriptions and send subscription alerts.

 ## Installation